 This doctrine is based on the idea that it is not fair to relieve a defendant of liability for their negligence just because the victim had a pre-existing condition.
 The defendant is responsible for the harm they caused, regardless of the victim's pre-existing condition.

-In personal injury cases in Texas, the eggshell plaintiff doctrine is particularly important when it comes to determining the extent of a victim's damages.
+In personal injury cases in Austin, TX, the eggshell plaintiff doctrine is particularly important when it comes to determining the extent of a victim's damages.
 The defendant may argue that the victim's pre-existing condition contributed to their current injuries, making it difficult to determine the amount of compensation the victim is entitled to.
 In these cases, a medical expert may be called to testify as to the extent that the pre-existing injury contributed to the victim's current condition.

 The eggshell plaintiff doctrine also affects the calculation of compensation for the victim's pain and suffering.
 If the defendant argues that the victim's pre-existing condition contributed to their current pain and suffering, it is important for the victim to provide strong evidence of the extent to which the current injury has affected their quality of life.
 This may include testimony from family members, friends, or co-workers who can attest to the impact of the injury on the victim's daily activities and relationships.

 Medical Expert Testimony

 To determine the extent of the defendant's liability, a medical expert may be retained to provide evaluation of the Plaintiff's medical history and condition.
 The expert may be asked to testify as to the extent that the pre-existing injury contributed to the victim's current condition.
 This can involve a detailed examination of the victim's medical records, including any treatments they received prior to the accident, as well as a review of the medical evidence related to the current injury.